 But you want to create some kind of promotional graphic for that text and then the sort of hundred and forty character type of text that will go with that.
 So what we find happens often is somebody does all the the writing and all this hard work.
 And you created this white paper that's 10 pages and it's wonderful.
 But then you just hand it over to this brand new intern and they're supposed to post it on social media.

-And so that's an important step that gets forgotten.
-And and for that reason then for the same reason that, you know, we sit at our writing desk and go, oh my gosh, what am I going to create?
+And so that's an important last step that gets forgotten.
+And for the same reason that, you know, we sit at our writing desk and go, oh my gosh, what am I going to create?
 Don't put that headache on the next person so that they're saying, oh, my gosh, how in the world am I going to promote this?
-Just give them the tools and then it makes it so easy and save so much time.
+Just give them the tools and then it makes it so easy and saves so much time.

 Well, Morgan, I feel like we could have talked for hours and hours about the writing process, so I know we've a little bit scratched the surface.